Rionic/CMPT-732-Project/README.md

 ## Data Visualization

 Once the processed data is put into the destination S3 bucket in parquet format, we will use Amazon Athena to directly and efficiently query the data from S3.
-Our analysis will consist of four major parts: Popularity of tags over time, relationship between question complexity and answer quality, speed of answers based on different tags, and user engagement (upvotes and number of answers per question).
+Our analysis will consist of four major parts: Popularity of tags over time, analysis of power users, speed of answers based on different tags, and user engagement (average question/answer score by tag).
 For the visualization tool we will use QuickSight which should easily connect to Athena.

 ![Dashboard](./assets/dashboard.png "Dashboard")